vikbert/agile-scrum-certification/SCRUM_fundation.md

 ## Definition of Done
 ### Explain the importance of a good Definition of Done

+The Definition of Done is a concept that contains all the things we should do or consider for every user story.
+The development processes, quality critiera, coding standards, and non-funcitonal features are all parts of the Definition of Done.
+The Definition of Done must be discussed and agreed upon by the Scrum Team at the beginning of the project so that future Increments can releasable.

 # 3. Scrum Planning and Estimation (22.5%)
 ### Explain what happens during Sprint Planning meetings
 ### Understand the rituals and the importance of the Daily Scrum